 Combination of Potential Causes

-However, the most likely cause of IBD is the complex interaction of some or all of these potential causes.
+The most likely cause of IBD is the complex interaction of some or all of these potential factors.

-The primary goal of all treatments for IBD is to reduce gut inflammation in your cat.
-For this reason, prednisolone and the related drug prednisone, budesonide, or other steroids are often prescribed due to their anti-inflammatory properties.
-Antibiotics, such as metronidazole, are also commonly prescribed because they can have an anti-inflammatory effect when used long term.
+The primary goal of any treatment for IBD is to reduce the inflammation of the GI tract.
+For this reason, steroids like prednisolone (or the related drug prednisone) and budesonide are often prescribed for their anti-inflammatory properties.
+Antibiotics, such as metronidazole, are also commonly prescribed, because they can have an anti-inflammatory effect when used long-term.

-However, steroids or antibiotics likely won’t resolve the underlying cause of inflammation and can lead to further adverse side effects.
-Treating the cause of your cat’s IBD will vary based upon your cat’s needs, and may take a few rounds of trial and error.
-Remember that diet, the gut microbiome, environmental factors, and your cat’s genetics (or a combination of these) may be strongly influencing your cat’s IBD.
+However, steroids and antibiotics typically won’t resolve the underlying cause of inflammation and can lead to further adverse side effects.
+The best treatment for your cat’s IBD will depend on your cat’s individual case, and finding the optimal approach may take a few rounds of trial and error.
+Remember that diet, the gut microbiome, environmental elements, and your cat’s genes (or a combination of these factors) may be strongly influencing your cat’s IBD.

-Some cats with chronic diarrhea benefit from added fiber to the diet, so make sure and consult with your veterinarian about the best kind of fiber to use and how to introduce it into your cat’s diet.
-Many IBD pet parents have seen improvements in symptoms with dietary therapy or a customized feline IBD diet.
+Some cats with chronic diarrhea benefit from added fiber in their diet, so ask your veterinarian about the best kind of fiber to use (inulin is especially good for cats) and how to introduce it gradually into your cat’s diet.
+Many IBD pet parents have seen symptoms improve significantly with dietary therapy or a customized feline IBD diet.

 Vitamin B12 Injections

-Supplementing your cat’s diet may be necessary to help relieve symptoms of IBD, especially in cases of more severe IBD.
-Gut inflammation may affect the absorption of vitamin B12 in the gut, so B12, also called cobalamin, injections may be necessary to resolve a B12 deficiency.
-Many cats benefit from weekly injections or oral doses of vitamin B12, which is essential to digestion and cell signaling.
+Supplementing your cat’s diet may be necessary to help relieve symptoms of IBD, especially in more severe cases.
+Gut inflammation may affect the absorption of vitamin B12, which is essential to digestion and cell signaling, so subcutaneous injections of B12 (also called cobalamin) may be necessary to resolve or prevent a deficiency in this vitamin.
+Many cats benefit from weekly injections or oral doses of vitamin B12.

 Benefits of Testing

-Microbiome testing identifies all the major bacterial players in your cat’s stool and how abundant those bacteria are.
-Testing your cat’s stool is an easy, affordable way to get insight into possible bacterial imbalances by comparing your cat’s stool to that of healthy cats.
-Microbiome testing can identify imbalances of specific bacteria, possibly making the underlying condition easier to address before it leads to a chronic health issue.
+Microbiome testing uses DNA analysis to identify all the different types of bacteria in a small sample of your cat’s poop and tells you how abundant those bacteria are in their gut.
+A Gut Health Test is a safe, affordable way to find out about possible bacterial imbalances by comparing your cat’s results to those of healthy cats.
+By identifying any missing beneficial bacterial groups, revealing the presence of any harmful populations, and describing imbalances of specific bacteria, microbiome testing can often help pet parents and veterinarians address the underlying condition before it leads to a chronic health issue.

-The most effective way to restore a healthy gut microbiome is with a Fecal Microbiota Transplantation (FMT), a process where fecal material from a healthy donor is transferred to the gut of the sick patient.
-A FMT introduces a complete and healthy community of cat-specific bacteria, which once established in the gut, can resolve the imbalance and resultant inflammation.
+The most effective way to restore a healthy gut microbiome is with fecal microbiota transplantation (FMT), a process in which fecal material from a healthy donor is transferred to the gut of a sick patient.
+FMT introduces a complete community of healthy microorganisms, which becomes established in the recipient’s gut, resolving the imbalance and reducing inflammation.

-There is a growing body of scientific evidence that shows that symptoms of IBD are improved following FMT treatment.
-FMT procedures can be invasive and expensive, but luckily oral delivery of FMT has been shown to be just as effective.
+A growing body of scientific evidence shows that symptoms of IBD are improved by FMT treatment.
+FMT can be done via colonoscopy, enema, or endoscopy, but these procedures can be invasive and expensive—and in pets they typically require anesthesia.
+Fortunately, FMT via oral delivery has been shown to be just as effective.

-Gut Restore Supplements for cats (fecal transplant FMT capsules) are a convenient, affordable, and antibiotic-free approach to promote a healthy and balanced gut microbiome.
-Furthermore, a recent study showed that 83% of cats with IBD who took the supplements had an improvement in IBD symptoms after one month.
-Along with reduced symptoms, many pet parents report quality of life improvements in their cat, read about Marigold’s story.
+Our KittyBiome Gut Restore Supplement (an oral FMT capsule) is a convenient, affordable, and antibiotic-free way to reestablish a healthy and balanced gut microbiome.
+In a 2019 study, 83% of cats with IBD who took the Gut Restore Supplements experienced an improvement in IBD symptoms after one month.